 Gene mutations can be either inherited from a parent or acquired.

-A hereditary mutation is a mistake that is present in the DNA of virtually all body cells.
+A hereditary_mutation is a mistake that is present in the DNA of virtually all body cells.

 Hereditary mutations are also called germ line mutations because the gene change exists in the reproductive cells and can be passed from generation to generation, from parent to newborn.
-Moreover, the mutation is copied every time body cells divide

-Mutations occur all the time in every cell in the body.
-Each cell, however, has the remarkable ability to recognize mistakes and fix them before it passes them along to its descendants.
-But a cell's DNA repair mechanisms can fail, or be overwhelmed, or become less efficient with age.
+- Mutations occur all the time in every cell in the body.
+Each cell, however, has the remarkable ability to recognize mistakes and fix them before it passes them along to its descendants. - But a cell's DNA repair mechanisms can fail, or be overwhelmed, or become less efficient with age.
 Over time, mistakes can accumulate.